Rockstar (Nickelback song): United States

+United Kingdom

 "Rockstar" was a major success in the United Kingdom, where it peaked at number two on the UK Singles Chart and number one on the UK Singles Downloads Chart, becoming the most successful single overall of Nickelback's career in Britain.
 The song was released in physical form there after becoming popular online and climbing into the top 50 on downloads alone.
 Over two years after the release of All the Right Reasons, it became the band's biggest hit in the country, selling 587,000 copies.
 "Rockstar" debuted on the UK Singles Chart on October 21, 2007 ― week ending date October 27, 2007 ― and lasted almost nine months on the chart.

 On August 10, 2008 ― week ending date August 16, 2008 ― the song re-entered the chart.
 The release of "Rockstar" also helped All the Right Reasons achieve a top 10 position in the UK Albums Chart for the first time, becoming their third top 10 album there.
 It also pushed sales of the album there from under 200,000 to over half a million.
 It became the United Kingdom's fifth biggest selling single of 2008.
-In August 2008, the song re-entered the top 40 of the UK Singles Chart at number 27, and stayed there for an extra four weeks, taking its total of weeks in the top 40 up to 35.
+In August 2008, the song re-entered the top 40 of the UK Singles Chart at No. 27, and stayed there for an extra four weeks, taking its total of weeks in the top 40 up to 35.
 The song remained on the chart for 50 consecutive weeks, before falling off in October 2008.